MicrosoftDocs/winrt-api/windows.networking.vpn/windows_networking_vpn.md

 If you're an enterprise VPN developer, then you should consider your organizational licensing options.
 Many information technology (IT) admins prefer disconnected (offline) licensing in order to distribute a VPN app to users even when the user doesn't have access to the Microsoft Store.
 See [Organizational licensing options](/windows/uwp/publish/organizational-licensing) for more details.

+We recommend that you consider using the [AppCenter](/appcenter/sdk/getting-started/uwp) SDK for collecting crash dumps for later analysis.

 ## -examples

 ## -see-also